nslavov/scp/data.md

 title: Single-cell protein data
 nav_order: 3
 permalink: data
 description: "Single-cell proteomics datasets.
-The datasets are acquired by mass spectrometry and contain associated metadata"
+The datasets are acquired by mass spectrometry and are linked to the associated metadata"
 has_children: true
 ---
 {% include social-media-links.html %}